alys28/PPO_LLM/README.md

-# Assessing Reasoning Potential of Semantic Embedding Models with SFT and PPO
+# Assessing Reasoning Potential of Semantic Embedding Models with SFT

-**→** A controlled experiment testing whether Cohere's semantic embeddings enable arithmetic reasoning when augmented with lightweight transformer layers. **Implemented from scratch in PyTorch with both SFT and PPO training.**
+**→** A controlled experiment testing whether Cohere's semantic embeddings enable arithmetic reasoning when augmented with lightweight transformer layers. **Implemented from scratch in PyTorch with both SFT training.**

 ## Key Question

-Can frozen semantic embeddings (trained for similarity tasks) serve as useful inputs for autoregressive reasoning when combined with:
+Can frozen semantic embeddings (trained for similarity tasks) serve as useful inputs to solve math questions when combined with:

+1. A basic neural network trained to minimize MSE?
-1. A small transformer decoder trained via **SFT**?
+2. A small transformer decoder trained via **SFT**?
-2. The same model fine-tuned with **RLHF (PPO)**?

 I specifically:

 - Use **precomputed Cohere's `embed-v4.0` embeddings** of math questions
+- Train a neural network for regression as a baseline
 - Train a Transformer decoder to generate answers digit-by-digit
 - Evaluate the decoder’s capacity to “reason” from dense input embeddings